kluge7/my-calculator/README.md

 # My Calculator

-In the course IDATT2105 - Full-Stack Application Development, we developed a variety of calculator applications as part of our practical assignments.
-This project serves as a demonstration of a Vue-based application and is intended to showcase the skills and concepts learned during the course.
+This project showcases a Vue.js-based calculator application, highlighting both the framework’s powerful capabilities and my expertise in web development.
+The calculator is designed to perform basic arithmetic operations, including addition, subtraction, multiplication, and division.
+It also supports percentage calculations and negative number operations.
 Link: https://kluge7.github.io/my-calculator/